It is not unethical to think when you have a problem.

 - It is unethical to hesitate with the deliberate intention of deceiving declarer.

 Law 73 – Communication

-2 A player may not attempt to mislead an opponent by means of remark or gesture, by the haste or hesitancy of a call or play (as in hesitating before playing a singleton), the manner in which a call or play is made or by any purposeful deviation from correct procedure.
+A player may not attempt to mislead an opponent by means of a question, remark or gesture; by the haste or hesitancy of a call or play (as in hesitating before playing a singleton); by the manner in which a call or play is made; or by any purposeful deviation from correct procedure.

 Many years ago an Anonymous American Player was alleged to indulge in this sort of unethical behaviour.
 Declarer led a jack from KJ10 towards Axx in dummy, and the AAP, holding three small cards, squirmed with air of a man with a dilemma.

 Eventually he played low, and declarer ran the jack, winning the trick.
 At the end of the hand the AAP demanded to know why his partner had not taken the trick with his queen.

 "I thought you had it" was the laconic reply from his highly ethical partner.